Who am I really?

 Releasing the armor, developing the pilot and wrapping the soul with ego with Core Strokes and Postural Integration.

 Jack Painter, PhD – founder of the famous Postural Integration® method – helped us understand that in order to aid the person in the process of release (de-armoring) at the level of the fascia we need a perspective of character style.
-Depending on the character pattern, myofascial armoring can be seen in the way the fascia is dispersed in clumps, collapses, has the quality of a liquid balloon, is dense, thick or thin, stringy, soft and malleable on the outside, fibrous or stringy deeper down or squishy with lack of tone and responsiveness, etc.
+Depending on the character pattern, myofascial armoring can be seen in the way the fascia is dispersed in clumps, collapses, has the quality of a liquid balloon, is dense, thick or thin, stringy, soft and malleable on the outside, fibrous or stringy deeper down or squishy with lack of tone and responsiveness, ….There exist many variants in other words.

-In Core Strokes™ sessions the practitioner helps the client to let go of the holding patterns and also to invite him/her to come out with a new part of themselves, or an old part of themselves that has been hiding in their body as symptoms.
+In Core Strokes™ sessions the practitioner helps the client to let go of the holding patterns with targeted “strokes” (in our view these are “units of recognition”) and also to invite him/her to come out with a new part of themselves, or an old part of themselves that has been hiding in their body as symptoms.
 The presence of the therapist should give the client the courage to begin revealing (become conscious), purifying and transforming all that is coming to the surface from the inner depths.
-We call these inner depths the Dynamic Ground, the seat of the deepest level of the unconscious, the inherited or collective unconscious.
+We like to call these inner depths the Dynamic Ground (in agreement with Michael Washburn) the seat of the deepest level of the unconscious, the inherited or collective unconscious.

 Core Strokes: Keeping the balance between bodywork and ego processes

 Core Strokes uses the information in the body as a way of acquiring information about the unconscious.
-In the therapy we always stay in contact with the ego processes of the client by use of a “witness figure” and the strengthening what Al Pesso calls “the Pilot”.
+In the therapy we always stay in contact with the ego processes of the client by use of a “witness figure” and the strengthening of what Albert Pesso – another pioneer of body psychotherapy- calls “the Pilot”.
 As a client or “worker”, you can thus discover whether your ego is rather collapsed, underdeveloped, weak or rather exaggerated, excessively aggressive, and/or controlling, but not really strong (overdeveloped).
 In Core Strokes we help the client in both cases with “Ego repair”.
 This is directly related to the inclusion of the body in this therapy.
 With what Al Pesso calls “Ego wrapping”, we apply consciousness, name, accept, and give a place to a portion of the soul/self when it makes its appearance.
-We use “antidoting” with ideal symbolic figures, so that the client can experience in the “virtual body” what could have been in the past had there been fortunate circumstances, interactions and figures been available.
+We also use “antidoting” with ideal symbolic figures, so that the client can experience in the “virtual body” what could have been in the past had there been fortunate circumstances, interactions and figures been available.
 This is the place in our minds where we can rehearse the future and claim our potential for fulfillment and happiness.
-The ego system becomes more healthy, is able to drop the mask(s) and character defense mechanisms and yields to the Higher Spiritual Self.
+The ego system becomes more healthy, is able to drop the mask(s) and character defense mechanisms and yields to the Higher Spiritual Self says John Pierrakos.